feast-dev/feast/docs/reference/dqm.md

 * [planned] Reading features from an online store

 Its goal is to address several complex data problems, namely:
-* Data Consistency - new training dataset could be significantly different from previous, which will require change in model architecture.
+* Data Consistency - new training dataset could be significantly different from the previous, which might require a change in model architecture.
-* Issues/bugs in upstream pipeline - bug in upstream could case invalid values to overwrite existing valid values in an online store.
+* Issues/bugs in the upstream pipeline - bug in upstream could cause invalid values to overwrite existing valid values in an online store.
-* Training/serving skew - distribution shift could significantly decrease performance of the model.
+* Training/serving skew - distribution shift could significantly decrease the performance of the model.

-> By “monitoring data quality” we understand verifying that the characteristics of tested dataset (we call it dataset's profile) are "equivalent" to the characteristics of reference dataset.
+> By “monitoring data quality” we understand verifying that the characteristics of the tested dataset (we call this characteristics dataset's profile) are "equivalent" to the characteristics of the reference dataset.
-> Eg, data currently passed to the model hasn’t changed significantly since the model was trained and expectations implicitly made by ML algorithm during training are still met.
+> Eg, data currently passed to the model hasn’t changed significantly since the model was trained, and expectations implicitly made by ML algorithm during training are still met.
 > How exactly profiles equivalency should be measured is up to the user.

 ### Overview

-Validation process consists of the next steps:
+The validation process consists of the next steps:
 1. User prepares reference dataset (currently only [saved dataset](../getting-started/concepts/dataset.md) from historical retrieval is supported).
-2. User defines profiler function, which should produce profile by given dataset.
+2. User defines profiler function, which should produce profile by given dataset (currently only profilers based on [Great Expectations](https://docs.greatexpectations.io) are allowed).
 3. Validation of tested dataset is performed with reference dataset and profiler provided as parameters.

 ### Preparations